 By Tammy Sons

-Gardening in wet soil is generally tricky as not many plants and trees can thrive in such conditions.
-There are a few trees that can tolerate wet soil provided that it is not waterlogged all the time.
-Areas in the garden or yard that have poor drainage are often problematic but there are a few trees that do not mind getting their feet wet.
+Gardening in wet soil is tricky as not many plants and trees can thrive in such conditions.
+There are a few trees that can tolerate moist soil provided that it is not waterlogged all the time.
+Areas in the garden or yard that have poor drainage are often problematic, but there are a few trees that do not mind getting their feet wet.

 Some of the amazing trees that can be grown in wet soils to enhance the landscape include—